KuprikSar/Lesson1/lesson1.md

 Create conflict in article10 branch.
 For create a conflict you do a 2 save points in branches.
 After take a merge.

+## 11. Article 11 for conflict.
+Create conflict in branch.
+For create a conflict you do save points in branches.
+Take a commit comand.